cds 1.4.0

 inline

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 bool cds::intrusive::MichaelList< GC, T, Traits >::insert ( value_type val)